eslint/eslint.org/src/content/blog/2024-12-04-differences-between-linting-and-type-checking.md

 Many developers rely on static analysis to enforce consistent code formatting and style, to ensure code is well-documented, and to catch likely bugs.
 Because static analysis runs on source code, it can suggest improvements in editors, as code is written.

-We'll focus in this blog post on *linters*, namely ESLint, and *type checkers*, namely [TypeScript](https://typescriptlang.org).
+We'll focus in this blog post on ESLint and TypeScript:

 * **ESLint**: executes individually configurable checks known as "lint rules"
 * **TypeScript**: collects all files into a full understanding of the project

-ESLint and TypeScript are often used together to detect defects in code.
+ESLint and TypeScript use some of the same forms of analysis to detect defects in code.
+They both analyze how scopes and variables are created and used in code, and can catch issues such as referencing a variable that doesn't exist.
+We'll explore the different ways the two use information from analyzing your code.

 ## Digging deeper into linting vs. type checking